Playbook: Growing

 Your first enterprise customer is a reference that unlocks the next ten.

 Selling to a large company is different from selling to individuals or small businesses.
 The sales cycle is longer, there are more decision-makers, and procurement processes can feel like they were designed to test your patience.
 But landing one enterprise customer changes everything.
-It proves your product works at scale, gives you a logo for your pitch deck, and opens doors to similar companies.
+It proves your product works at scale, gives you a logo for your pitch deck (the presentation you use to tell your story to investors and partners), and opens doors to similar companies.

 Going direct